mnebuerquo/diaper-demo/presentation.md

 Recommended:
 * Render the most static parts of the page server-side.
 Header, footer, menus.
-* Defer the more dynamic content to client-side render.
+* If possible, defer the more dynamic content to client-side render.
 * Wrap all dynamic content in error boundaries to prevent the white-screen-of-death.
 * Don't try to do fine-grained error boundaries on server-side without good context handling.

+---

+# Thanks!

+Thank you all for coming!